Mini CD: Compatibility

-Most tray-loading CD devices have 2 'circular indentation'; one sized for a regular 120 mm CD, and a smaller, deeper circular indentation for Mini CDs to fit into, except for some Blu-ray players.
+Most tray-loading CD devices have two circular indentations; one sized for a regular 120 mm CD, and a smaller, deeper circular indentation for Mini CDs to fit into, except for some Blu-ray players.

 Devices that feature a spindle also support Mini CDs, as the disc can simply be placed onto the spindle as with a normal CD.

 Some vertically aligned tray-loading devices, such as the older pre-slimline PlayStation 2 consoles when placed vertically, require an adapter for use with 80 mm CDs.

 Most slot-loading CD drives are generally incompatible (the PlayStation 3, Nintendo Wii and the car CD players in many Honda vehicles are exceptions), but adapters are available into which one can snap an 80 mm round Mini CD in order to extend the width to match that of a 120 mm CD, and thus work in many slot-loading devices.

-Most CD players in the late 1980s and early 1990s didn't handle the Mini CD circular indentation and required the use of an adapter, or very careful placement of the CD in the exact middle of the tray.
+Most CD players in the late 1980s and early 1990s did not handle the Mini CD circular indentation and required the use of an adapter, or very careful placement of the CD in the exact middle of the tray.
 Not until after the major record labels discontinued them, did the CD Players start to have the 80 mm circular indentation as standard.

-Since the mid-1990s, all tray loading players have a circular indentation for the Mini CD.